House Passes Kaptur Bill to Cultivate Next Generation of Veterans Health Professionals

-The VET HP Act would direct the Department of Veteran’s Affairs (VA) to create a three year pilot program in at least five VA medical centers for pre-med students to gain clinical observation experience, allowing them to gain a deeper understanding of veterans’ specific health needs and experiences, while creating a viable pipeline of future medical professionals in the process.
+The VET HP Act would direct the Department of Veteran’s Affairs (VA) to create a one-year pilot program in at least five VA medical centers for pre-med students to gain clinical observation experience, allowing them to gain a deeper understanding of veterans’ specific health needs and experiences, while creating a viable pipeline of future medical professionals in the process.

 “By expanding opportunities for future physicians interested in serving our nation’s veterans, this legislation will lay the groundwork to help fill the roughly 30,000 medical vacancies at VHA by creating a viable pipeline of future physicians and medical professionals,” said Rep. Kaptur.
 “This bill will prioritize undergraduate students specializing in a health profession where there is an identified VHA staffing shortage, as well as students in medically underserved areas, first-generation college students, students referred by minority-serving institutions, and of course veterans.
 This legislation is the definition of a win-win.
 I thank our veterans’ service organizations, including The American Legion and Paralyzed Veterans of America, for supporting this legislation and I look forward to working with my colleagues in the Senate to advance the VET HP Act to the President’s desk without delay.”